-In the post war period, the Dollar has been viewed as the dominant global currency.
-The dollar plays a key role in storing wealth and as medium of exchange.
+In the post-war period, the Dollar has been viewed as the dominant global currency.
+The dollar plays a key role in storing wealth and as a medium of exchange.
 Many countries keep exchange rate reserves in dollars.
 US dollar securities (e.g. US government bonds) are one of the most popular forms of global investment.
-In the past people have been willing to buy US dollar assets because they have confidence that the US dollar will hold its value (e.g. avoid large devaluation).
+In the past, people have been willing to buy US dollar assets because they have confidence that the US dollar will hold its value (e.g. avoid large devaluation).
 Therefore, if people suspect the dollar may be vulnerable, they may sell US dollar assets and look for something more secure like other currencies or gold.

 Central banks usually keep some of their reserves in gold.
 Gold doesn’t give any interest so Central banks may prefer bonds which give some interest.
 But, if they decide to hold more reserves in gold, demand and price will rise.
 Recently, China and Russia have indicated they will seek to hold more reserves in gold.
 Part of this may be due to China becoming more concerned about the value of its dollar assets.